BJB-Team/TechFind/README.md

 The purpose of the TechFind application is to link IT positions with candidates with those skills.
 Say goodbye to Junior Dev roles seeking 10 years experience in .NET roles.
 Each Job Poster can assign themselves to a company and create job advertisements to seek out potential employees.

-### **Wireframes**

-Here are the initial wireframes for the TechFind application.

-Page one in Desktop and on the mobile:

-Page one in Desktop and on the mobile:

-ect....

 ### **Target Audience**

 The target audience for this application are people in the technology industry looking for a job board that is specific to their industry.